w3c/w3c-website-redesign-documentation/_posts/2021-01-13-header-design-finalisation.md

 ## Decision points

-The outcome of the meeting was an agreement on the following final changes to be made to the header area:
+The outcome of the meeting and subsequent offline discussion was an agreement on the following final changes to be made to the header area:

 **Search**\
 We have added a search icon which will link to a search tool managed by W3C (outside the scope of this project).
 The search icon is recognised universally enough that it does not need to have the text label 'search' next to it.